eCommerce Shipping Best Practices for Indian sellers in 2020

 - People are more drawn towards completing checkout with free shipping

-Free shipping is the best thing you can do for your customers, but it might be a great thing for your business.
+Free shipping is the best thing you can do for your customers, but it might be an overload for your business.

 So, if you’re offering it to your buyers, make sure you have something as a backup for your business.
 Here’s what you can do-

 - Add a threshold order value for free shipping.
 All the big guys are doing it.
 You should too!
 Whether you look at Amazon, Flipkart, Myntra or other brands, they are all ready to offer free shipping, only if you shop for a certain minimum value.
 And guess what?
 Customers do.